zh217/torch-asg/README.md

 Unfortunately, Facebook's implementation in its official [wav2letter++](https://github.com/facebookresearch/wav2letter) project is based on the ArrayFire C++ framework, which makes experimentation rather difficult.
 Hence we have ported the ASG implementation in wav2letter++ to pytorch as C++ extensions.

-For the CPU implementation we have stayed quite close to the original implementation, whereas for the GPU we have taken a lot of leeway while ensuring that the results tally with the CPU's.
+Our implementation should produce the same result as Facebook's, but the implementation is **completely different**.
+For example, in their implementation after doing an alpha recursion during the forward pass, they just brute force the back-propagation during the backward pass, whereas we do a proper alpha-beta recursion during the forward pass, and during the backward pass there is no recursion at all.
+Our implementation has the benefit of much higher parallelism potential, with the disadvantage of doing useless work if you do not need the gradient.
+But if you don't need the gradient, maybe you should use a Viterbi decoder instead.
+Another difference is that we try to use pytorch's native functions as much as possible, whereas Facebook's implementation is basically a gigantic hand-written C code working on raw arrays.

+In the doc folder, you can find the maths derivation of our implementation.

 ## Project status

 * [x] CPU (openmp) implementation
-* [ ] GPU (cuda) implementation
+* [ ] GPU (cuda) implementation -- almost done
 * [ ] extensive testing
 * [ ] performance tuning and comparison
 * [ ] Viterbi decoders